DongzhuTan93/L2-weather-module/weather-module/Test-report.md

 - temperaturesInKelvin: `[173.15, 273.15, 400.15, 200]`

 **Steps**:
-1. Call the `countAverageTemperature` and `averageTemperatureInCelsiusmethod` method of the `WeatherModule` instance with the input data.
+1. Call the `countAverageTemperature` and `convertKelvinToCelsius` method of the `WeatherModule` instance with the input data.
 2. Observe the returned value.

 **Expected Result**: